tarantool-php/mapper/README.md

 // save
 $mapper->save($dmitry);

-// you can create entities using manager wrapper.
+// you can create entities using mapper wrapper.
 // this way entity will be created and saved in the tarantool
 $vasily = $mapper->create('person', [
   'id' => 2,